top of page

 What is a recovery run?

-Active recovery or rest
+Active recovery or rest, which is better?

 I can imagine the last thing you are going to want to do, when you are really tired from a hard workout or long run the day before, is go for another run.
-However, often you find after a nice easy rest day is that your legs are just as stiff by the end of the day, this is where active recovery can be very beneficial for your recovery.
-Active recovery means doing some very easy, gentle exercise to just get your legs moving, this can be walking, slow running or cross-training.
+However, often you find after a nice easy rest day that your legs are just as stiff by the end of the day, this is where active recovery can be very beneficial for your recovery.
+Active recovery means doing some very easy, gentle exercise to just get your legs moving, this can be walking, slow running, or cross-training.

 How do recovery runs help with recovery

-Recovery runs help to reduce muscle soreness
+Recovery runs help to reduce muscle soreness.

-Help to create/improve consistency in training
+Help to create/improve consistency in training.

 Prevent injuries

-You may be thinking what is a recovery run going to do to decrease my chances of getting injured compared to simply taking a rest day.
-Well recovery runs get fresh blood to sore muscles which decreases the likeliness of muscle strains and they make your legs less sore and stiff overall, so you can benefit from increasing your mobility which will decrease your likeliness of getting injured on your next session.
+You may be thinking what is a recovery run going to do to decrease my chances of getting injured compared to simply taking a rest day?
+Well, recovery runs get fresh blood to sore muscles which decreases the likeliness of muscle strains and they make your legs less sore and stiff overall, so you can benefit from increasing your mobility which will decrease your likeliness of getting injured on your next session.

 Mental benefits